Teskedsgubben/MiroSimulint/README.md

 _Launchers.py_ defines your Launcher in the same way as above.
 To try different designs, you can define several Launchers here and choose which one to try out in the _Main.py:_ file.

+_test\_main.py_ is a copy of the _Main.py_ file and will run the program as well.
+It shows some other tricks you can use for testing and camera controls.
+You can also use this file to try stuff out without having to change the Main file.

 Your Lander and Launcher are both built as MiroModules using MiroComponents.
-This means that you add the components you need, rotate the properly and then assemble them into a complete module.
+This means that you add the components you need, rotate them properly and then assemble them into a complete module.
 The order here is important, as connecting components 1 and 2 will move component 2 so that the connection points match.
 If you connect first and rotate the object after, things are going to get messy.
 However, that doesn't mean you shouldn't try it :bowtie:.

 ### The Goal